calthejuggler/objectepisodes.com/README.md

 It's nice to meet you\!

 This project is written in ReactJS and was built with [Create React App](https://github.com/facebook/create-react-app).

+*UPDATE*
+The project is now written with Typescript as the priority, for easier use down the line.
+I don't really write TypeScript, but we'll work it out XD

 Most of the styling uses [Bootstrap](https://getbootstrap.com/docs/4.4/) and any custom styles are written in [Sass](https://sass-lang.com).
 The databasing, storage and authentification are all done using [Google Firebase](https://firebase.google.com/docs/).